A Low Effort Approach to Structured CNN Design Using PCA: Previous Work on Model Compression

 There are \textbf{other techniques} that prune a little differently.
 Authors of \cite{nisp} define an importance score at the last but one layer and backpropagate it to all the neurons.
 Given a fixed pruning ratio, they remove the weights with scores below that.
 While this does get a holistic view of all layers, thus removing the second loop in Fig. \ref{fig:std_cht}, the first loop however still remains active as the pruning ratio is found empirically.
 Authors of \cite{ioannou2015training} learn a set of basis filters by introducing a new initialization technique.
 However, they decide the structure before training, and the method finds a compressed representation for that structure.
 The savings come from linear separability of filters into 1x3 and 3x1 filter, but the authors do not analyze if all the original filters need to be decomposed into separable filters.
-In comparison, our work takes in a trained network, and outputs an optimized architecture with reduced redundancy given an accuracy target from the parent network.
+In comparison, our work takes in a trained network, and outputs an optimized architecture with reduced redundancy, given an accuracy target from the parent network.
+The work in \cite{snip} shows interesting results for pruning that do not require pre-training, but they too assume a fixed level of sparsity per layer.
 The algorithm in \cite{hinton2015distilling} works a little differently than the other model compression techniques.
 It creates a new smaller student model and trains it on the outputs of the larger teacher model.
 However, there is no guarantee that the smaller model itself is free of redundancy, and the work does not suggest a method for designing the smaller network.
 Along with these differences, to the best of our knowledge, none of the prior works demonstrate a heuristic to optimize depth of a network.
 Another element of difference is that many of these methodologies are applied to weights, but we analyze activations, treating them as samples of the responses of weights acting on inputs.
 This is explained in detail in section III.
-The work in \cite{snip} shows very interesting results for pruning that do not require pre-training, but they too assume a fixed level of sparsity per layer.